 Behavioral Biometrics: It records and tracks the behavioral pattern of an individual such as the style of his/her signature, pitch, and texture of voice, or keystroke dynamics that note different strike rates and styles of an individual.

 Physiological Biometrics: This is a rather popular one.
-It records innate human characteristics such as Ear authentication, Eye vein recognition, Facial recognition, Fingerprint recognition, etc. Certain advance Physiological Biometrics include DNA matching, footprints, and foot dynamics, and Gait recognition.
+It records innate human characteristics such as Ear authentication, Eye vein recognition, Facial recognition, Fingerprint recognition, etc. Certain advanced Physiological Biometrics include DNA matching, footprints, and foot dynamics, and Gait recognition.

 It is predicted that nearly 90% of businesses will use biometric authentication by 2020.
 Organizations may choose to opt for one or a combination of the types mentioned above and build a Biometric Authentication Model that best suits their security requirements.